raulmont/wrl-lts19-nvidia-containers/README.md

  **Image 1.
 SDK Manager installation**

- Note: If you experience issues with Ycto not finding the debian packages run:
+If you need to include TensorRT in your builds, you must create the subdirectory and move all of the TensorRT packages downloaded by the SDK Manager there.

  ```bash
  $ mkdir /home/$USER/Downloads/nvidia/sdkm_downloads/NoDLA
  $ cp /home/$USER/Downloads/nvidia/sdkm_downloads/libnv* /home/$USER/Downloads/nvidia/sdkm_downloads/NoDLA